Hasselblad 500C

 Scandinavian design

-The Hasselblad is made in Sweden and has an elegantly simple design.
-It is modular, with a full range of attachments and accessories, but it has way fewer knobs, buttons, and tabs than modular medium format cameras from Japan.
+The camera’s mechanisms are complex but its design is remarkably spare and elegant.
+Although it is modular and has a full range of attachments and accessories, it has far fewer knobs, levers, buttons, tabs, etc. than modular medium format cameras from Japan.

 Example: The waist level finder.
-It slides on and off and the film back holds it in place.
-No button, no latch… super clean.
+It slides on and off the body, and the film back holds it in place.
+No button, no latch — super clean.

 • Winding cranks for the body and backs.